-Why do so many people seem to know so little about politics?
+Why do so many people know so little about politics?
 What does that mean for democracy?
-And what can be done about it?
+What can be done about it?
 Maria Armoudian discusses these concerns with Arthur Lupia.

 This interview was originally aired on the Scholars’ Circle.
 To access our archive of episodes and download this interview click here.

 Photo Credit: U.S. Air Force Staff Sgt.
 Marianique Santos